sightsdev/sights/docs/config_schema.md

 Type of motor connection to use.
 Available options:

 - `dynamixel` for Dynamixel AX-series servos
-- `serial` for Sabertooth motor controllers
+- `sabertooth` for Sabertooth motor controllers
 - `virtual` for a virtual motor connection (for testing)

 `port`